Apollo9999/God-s-Eye/README.md

 # God-s-Eye

-# OrkesHackathonProject Under the Category of # OpenInnovationTheme
+# OrkesHackathonProject  Demonstrating  Under the Category of # OpenInnovationTheme